HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Consume the next input character:

 - U+0026 AMPERSAND (&)
   - Set the return state to the data state.
-Switch to the character reference state.
+Switch to the [character reference state].
 - U+003C LESS-THAN SIGN (<)
-  - Switch to the tag open state.
+  - Switch to the [tag open state].
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
 Emit the current input character as a character token.
 - EOF